 - Providing the service, you are entitled to receive

-- Changing procedures so that the mistake is not repeated
+- Changing The STC Group procedures so that the mistake is not repeated

-- Asking you to detail any recommendations of areas where we can improve our performance concerning the information, advice and guidance given
+- Asking you to detail any recommendations of areas where we can improve our performance and concerning the Information, Advice and Guidance provided.

 EQUALITY AND DIVERSITY

-Apprentices have the right to express dissatisfaction with the services they receive from The STC Group.
-Apprentices using this policy can expect to be treated fairly and without discrimination.
+All Learners have the right to express dissatisfaction with the services they receive from The STC Group.
+Learners using this policy can expect to be treated fairly and without discrimination.

 As part of the Prevent strategy we promote the Fundamental British Values to reflect life in modern Britain.
 These values are Democracy, Rule of Law, Respect and Tolerance, Individual Liberty.